What is the Difference Between Botox and Fillers?

-Fine lines, wrinkles, and folds are some of the first and most noticeable signs of aging!
-There are a number of factors that can contribute to early facial lines and wrinkles like sun exposure, smoking, repeated facial expressions, and a loss of collagen.
-If your signs of aging aren’t that severe or you’re not quite ready for a surgical procedure, you’ve likely looked into injectable solutions like Botox and fillers.
-The two types of formulas appear to treat the same things, but work entirely different from each other!
+Fine lines and wrinkled skin are some of the first and most noticeable signs of aging!
+There are a number of factors that can contribute to early facial lines and wrinkles.
+These include smoking, excessive sun exposure, repeated facial expressions, and a loss of collagen.
+If signs of aging aren’t severe or you’re not quite ready for surgery yet, then injectables like Botox and fillers could be just what you are looking for.
+The two types of formulas appear to treat the same things, but work in entirely different ways from each other!
 So, what is the difference, and which one should you choose?

 What is Botox?

 Botox is a neuromodulator injectable that has a wide range of uses.
-When it comes to improving your lines and wrinkles, Botox works by temporarily blocking the nerve signals telling the facial muscles to contract.
+When it comes to improving your lines and wrinkles, Botox works by temporarily blocking the nerve signals telling the facial muscles to move.
 Botox only affects certain wrinkle-causing muscles when injected carefully, so you won’t need to worry about a “frozen look” after treatment when you choose a professional injector like Dr. Kayastha.
-With the nerve signals blocked, you are free to express yourself with fewer lines and wrinkles.
+With the nerve signals to the muscles blocked, you will notice the softening of wrinkles caused by muscular activity.

 What can Botox treat?